roytang/blog/content/quotes/tic.md

 ### 800

-so pag nde mo kami sinabihan, nde kami important! you should tell us where you're going so that we're important
+so pag nde mo kami sinabihan, nde kami important!

+you should tell us where you're going so that we're important

 ---

 ### 801

-<hunter> so we're only half important
+&lt;hunter&gt; so we're only half important

-<hunter> we'll just make up stories then
+&lt;hunter&gt; we'll just make up stories then

-<hunter> like nagsl ka kasi buntis
+&lt;hunter&gt; like nagsl ka kasi buntis

 ---